-If your dog is allergic to some of the common protein sources like chicken, lamb, beef or fish, you can simply make a change to other protein sources.
+If your dog is allergic to some of the common protein sources like chicken, lamb, beef, or fish, you can make a change to other protein sources.

-They are the best source of important amino acids, which are necessary for growth, repair and reproduction since they are the foundation for his organs, tissues, cells and antibodies.
+They are the best source of important amino acids necessary for growth, repair, and reproduction since they are the foundation for his organs, tissues, cells, and antibodies.

-Even though carbohydrates are not nutritionally necessary for dogs, they are good for his intestinal health and they provide your canine with energy.
+Even though carbohydrates are not nutritionally necessary for dogs, they are good for their intestinal health and provide your canine with energy.

-If your dog is allergic to grains like wheat and corn, you should substitute them with brown rice, barley or barley flour, rice flour, potato flour or any other flour that is not made of corn and wheat.
+If your dog is allergic to grains like wheat and corn, you should substitute them with brown rice, barley or barley flour, rice flour, potato flour, or any other flour that is not made of corn and wheat.

 They will be lower in calories and higher in fiber, which is why they should be your first choice for the source of carbs.

 Vitamins and Minerals

 These ingredients are found in many things, especially in vegetables and fruits like apples, pears, pumpkin, beet, carrots, turnip, green beans, broccoli, etc.

 Dairy products are also rich in minerals.
-However, many dogs are allergic to dairy, or even lactose intolerant, and if that is the case, you should stick to fruits and veggies.
+However, many dogs are allergic to dairy or even lactose intolerant, and if that is the case, you should stick to fruits and veggies.

 Fats from sources like fish (salmon or sardines), fish oil, flax-seed oil are also rich in essential fatty acids like omega-3, which are extremely important for healing purposes and their anti-inflammatory properties.

 You can use probiotic supplements or just put a couple of teaspoons of yogurt in your dog’s meal to help him with digestion.

-Homemade Dog Food for Food Allergies
+Homemade Dog Food for Allergies

 Many commercial foods are made from ingredients that are themselves made from other ingredients.
 For example, corn is used in many commercial foods, in one form or another.